X-Fix/ts-poker-planning/.github/README.md

 ## Deployment

 The production server is hosted on Heroku so you'll need to have a Heroku account and have the Heroku CLI installed to deploy.
-Just follow the installation instructions in the links here to get [set up](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and [logged in](https://devcenter.heroku.com/articles/heroku-cli#getting-started) to your Heroku account (You'll need to be added as a collaborator before completing the next steps)
+Just follow the installation instructions in the links here to get [set up](https://devcenter.heroku.com/articles/heroku-cli#download-and-install) and [logged in](https://devcenter.heroku.com/articles/heroku-cli#getting-started) to your Heroku account (You'll need to be added to the Heroku project as a collaborator before completing the next steps)

 In the local repository folder add the following `heroku` remote
 ```
 heroku git:remote -a ts-poker-planning
 ```

-Each time you want to deploy, run the following (don't forget to bump the version accordingly)
+Each time you want to deploy, run the following (don't forget to bump the version first)

 ```
 npm run heroku
 ```

-## Roadmap/Todos
+## Roadmap/Todos/Bugs

-All current roadmap items can be found in the [Issues](https://github.com/X-Fix/ts-poker-planning/issues) section.
+All of these can be found in the [Issues](https://github.com/X-Fix/ts-poker-planning/issues) section.
 Feel free to add your own, just stick to the examples and template

 ## Authors